SEN Information Report

 How do we enable pupils with SEN to engage in activities with other pupils who do not have SEN?

-We aim to provide opportunities for our students to engage with pupils who do not have SEN through a wide range of activities, including college links, sports activity days and a number of events attended alongside mainstream peers.
+We aim to provide opportunities for our pupils to engage with pupils who do not have SEN through a wide range of activities, including college links, sports activity days and a number of events attended alongside mainstream peers.
+Pupils at Langley Hub are actively encouraged to attend mainstream lessons, where appropriate.

 How do we consult parents of pupils with SEN and involve them in their child’s education?